 This will change the water chemistry and water balance.
 That little bit of time will allow the levels to settle back down for a more accurate reading.

 Some of the chemicals already in the pool water from the prior season, total dissolved solids (TDS) will be settled toward the bottom of the pool.
-This is especially true of cyanuric acid typically known as sunscreen or stabiliser.
+This is especially true of cyanuric acid, typically known as sunscreen or stabiliser.
 If the water is not allowed to circulate & stir up what’s on the bottom, you will end up adding a stabiliser that, more than likely, doesn’t need to be added.
 This is a great way to save money.
 By the way, never add conditioner or stabiliser unless the pool water needs it and only if the test shows a level of 20 ppm or less.
 Higher levels are simply wasteful and do nothing for the water balance.

-Filter for 24 hours before testing water: Using test strips or test kit.
+Filter for 24 hours before testing water: Using test strips or a test kit.
 Adjust pH, Total Alkalinity & Calcium Hardness as needed.

 Chemically clean the filter:

 For a cartridge filter, rinse off excess dirt/grime.
 For stubborn dirt/grime, you can use a cartridge filter cleaner which requires 24 hours of soaking.
-With a sand filter, give it a good backwash and you can also use a sand filter cleaner which requires overnight soak then rinsing.
+With a sand filter, give it a good backwash, and you can also use a sand filter cleaner which requires an overnight soak and then rinsing.
 Chemically cleaning the filter about every 12 weeks lengthens the life of the filter media and promotes longer filter runs.
 Simple backwashing just rinses off excess dirt and debris but doesn't remove accumulated greases and oils.

 These are the start-up chemical doses for chlorine and saltwater pools using a saltwater chlorinator.
 Shocking must be thorough in order to break up residual chloramines (known as combined chlorines).
 If chloramines are not dealt with now, a lingering chlorine demand (which is an inability to maintain a solid chlorine level) problem will develop.
 Curing chlorine demands can be costly, so do it the right way now.